-- Is it that there are not enough hours in the school day/year, and the child is expected to learn these concepts on their own?
+- Is the child is expected to learn these concepts on their own?

-- Is it to reinforce learning that took place that day or week?
+- Will it reinforce learning that took place that day or week?
 And will it be graded?

 - Is it to test learning of a concept that day or week?